foundry-rs/book/src/reference/config/testing.md

 - Default: 40
 - Environment: `FOUNDRY_FUZZ_DICTIONARY_WEIGHT`

 The weight of the dictionary.
+A higher dictionary weight will bias the fuzz inputs towards "interesting" values, e.g. boundary values like `type(uint256).max` or contract addresses from your environment.

 ##### `include_storage`